ppy/osu-wiki/news/2024/2024-01-28-vocaloid-mapping-contest-2.md

 ### Prizes

 What would VOCALOID be without its mascots?
-For a contest featuring **iroha(sasaki)** songs sung by Kagamine *Rin* and judged by Natsume*Rin*, the first-place osu! winner will receive a *custom VMC Winner Kagamine Rin plushie* handcrafted by none other than [Noffy](https://osu.ppy.sh/users/1541323)!
+For a contest featuring **iroha(sasaki)** songs sung by Kagamine *Rin* and judged by Natsume*Rin*, the first-place osu! winner will receive a *custom VMC Winner Kagamine Rin plushie* handcrafted by none other than ::Noffy::{ user-id=1541323 }!

 | Placing | Prize(s) |  |
 | :-: | :-- | :-- |